PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 	20 GOTO 10
 	```

 Note that you can insert blank rows in code.
+Note also that you need to terminate the code block with the same amount of back ticks.
-The indentation in the first case, or the three back ticks in the second case, tell the parser when the code
+The indentation in the first case, or the three (or more) back ticks in the second case, tell the parser when the code
 block ends.
 In both cases, you get the following result:

 ```